Zero-length launch

-The zero-length launch system or zero-length take-off system (ZLL, ZLTO, ZEL, ZELL) was a method whereby jet fighters and attack aircraft could be near-vertically launched using rocket motors to rapidly gain speed and altitude.
-Such rocket boosters were limited to a short-burn duration, being typically solid-fuel and suitable for only a single use, being intended to drop away once expended.
+The zero-length launch system or zero-length take-off system (ZLL, ZLTO, ZEL, ZELL) is a PTOL method whereby jet fighters and attack aircraft could be near-vertically launched using rocket motors to rapidly gain speed and altitude, in particular for point-defence roles.
+Such rocket boosters were limited to a short burn duration, were typically solid-fuel and suitable for only a single use.
+They were intended to drop away once expended.

-The majority of ZELL experiments, which including the conversion of several front-line combat aircraft for trialling the system, occurred during the 1950s amid the formative years of the Cold War.
+The majority of ZELL experiments, which including the conversion of several front-line combat aircraft for trialing the system, occurred during the 1950s amid the formative years of the Cold War.
 As envisioned, the operational use of ZELL would have employed mobile launch platforms to disperse and hide aircraft, reducing their vulnerability in comparison to being centralised around established airbases with well-known locations.
 While flight testing had proved such systems to be feasible for combat aircraft, no ZELL-configured aircraft were ever used operationally.
 The emergence of ever-capable missiles had greatly reduced the strategic necessity of aircraft for the nuclear strike mission, while questions over practicality had also played a role.

 History

-During the second world war, Germany experimented with the Bachem Ba 349, but due to them losing the war, development was cut short.
+During the second world war, Germany experimented with the Bachem Ba 349, but development was cut short by the end of the war.

-According to aviation author Tony Moore, the concept of the zero-length launch system became popular amongst military planners and strategists during the early years of what is now known the Cold War.
-Conventional aircraft, reliant on large and well-established airbases, were thought to be too easily knocked out in the opening hours of a major conflict between the superpowers, thus the ability to remove this dependence upon lengthy runways and airbases was highly attractive.
-During the 1950s, various powers began experimenting with a diverse range of methods to launch armed fighter jets, typically using some arrangement of rocket motors.
+According to aviation author Tony Moore, the concept of the zero-length launch system became popular amongst military planners and strategists during the early years of the Cold War.
+Conventional aircraft, reliant on large and well-established airbases, were thought to be too easily destroyed in the opening hours of a major conflict between the superpowers, thus the ability to remove this dependence upon lengthy runways and airbases was highly attractive.
+During the 1950s, various countries began experimenting with a diverse range of methods to launch armed fighter jets, typically using some arrangement of rocket motors.
 In some concepts, such a fighter could be launched from a trailer from virtually any location, including those that could be camouflaged or otherwise concealed up until the moment of launch.

-The primary advantage of a zero-length launch system is the elimination of the historic dependence on vulnerable airfields to facilitate air operations.
+The primary advantage of a zero-length launch system is the elimination of the historic dependence on vulnerable airfields for air operations.
 In the event of a sudden attack, air forces equipped with such systems could field effective air defenses and launch their own airstrikes even with their own airbases having been destroyed by an early nuclear attack.
-Although launching aircraft using rocket boosters proved to be relatively trouble-free, a runway was still required for these aircraft to be able to land or else be forced to crash.
+Although launching aircraft using rocket boosters proved to be relatively trouble-free, a runway was still required for these aircraft to be able to land or else be forced to ditch.
 The mobile launching platforms also proved to be expensive to operate and somewhat bulky, typically making them difficult to transport.
 The security of the mobile launchers themselves would have been a major responsibility in and of itself, especially in the case of such launchers being equipped with nuclear-armed strike fighters.